Scientist, Author, Speaker

 Provided training and conducted courses on current topics such as Protein electrostatics and thermodynamics of protein structure, function and interactions.

 "Until recently I researched in the fields of biophysics, basically on how the laws of physics implement in biological systems toward understanding molecular processes in atomic details.
-After coming across of how beautifully mathematics and physics lead us to the ultimate fabric of reality I realized that there is nothing else I can do than to learn more about the intricacies of the all-encompassing universe from the perspectives that the physical sciences offer."
+After coming across of how beautifully mathematics and physics lead us to the ultimate fabric of reality I realized that there is nothing else I can do than to learn more about the intricacies of the all-encompassing universe from the perspectives that physical sciences offer."

 Copyright @ 2016 by Neeti Sinha.
 All rights reserved.